mikewhalen2998/assign5/README.txt

 In this project I read in 4 inputs from the user.
 One for a minimum row value.
 One for a maximum row value.
 One for a minimum column value.
 And one for a maximum column value.
-Then I generated a table based off the inputs using javascript.
+Then I generated a multiplication table based off the inputs using javascript.

 Here's a link to a working version of the multiplication table: https://mikewhalen2998.github.io/assign5/